mogui/pyorient/README.md

 - Fork the project.
 - Make your changes.
 - Add tests for it.
-This is important so I don’t break it in a future version unintentionally.
+This is important so I don't break it in a future version unintentionally.
 - Send me a pull request.
 - ???
 - PROFIT